creative-workflow/wordpress-docker/README.md

   * [nodeJs](https://nodejs.org) (if you want to use browser-sync or gulp)

-## wordpress up and running in 20 seconds
+## Wordpress running in 20 seconds

 #### 1. create a folder for your new wordpress project
 ``mkdir my-wp-project && cd my-wp-project``